ninabarzh/ipa/content/en/docs/guides/device.md

 ## How to safely back up a device before resetting

-If you’re planning a factory reset—or a clean-slate start—it’s vital to think about what to keep.
+If you’re planning a factory reset, or a clean-slate start, it’s vital to think about what to keep.
 Some data is irreplaceable.
 Other data might help prove what happened later.

 1. Decide what to keep